Pain Scale of Fine Line Tattoos: What to Expect

 • Ankles

-🧠 Everyone’s Pain Tolerance Is Different
+Everyone’s Pain Tolerance Is Different

 Some clients doze off during forearm tattoos.
 Others find the ribs easier than the ankles.
 It really depends on:

-• Your pain threshold
+• Your personal pain threshold

-• Your mental state (nerves can amplify discomfort)
+• Your mindset (nervousness can amplify discomfort)

-• Your hydration, rest, and blood sugar
+• Hydration, rest, and blood sugar levels on the day

-🌸 Tips to Make It Easier
+Tips to Make It Easier

-• Eat before your appointment
+• Eat a good meal before your appointment

-• Wear comfortable, loose clothing
+• Wear comfortable, loose-fitting clothing

-• Bring headphones or a distraction
+• Bring headphones, music, or a podcast for distraction

 Previous